 5 Easy Ways to Simplify Your Board Member Duties

-From running meetings and enforcing governing documents to overseeing common areas and maintaining the financial health of a condominium corporation, the duties of a board of directors are endless.
-With so many responsibilities, volunteering on your condo board can quickly become a full-time job, so working efficiently and effectively is a top priority.
-The best way your board can achieve more in less time is to look at your governing documents, your board’s procedures, and your community’s culture and re-evaluate the processes and guidelines that are outdated or no longer hold operational value for the community.
+From running meetings and enforcing governing documents to overseeing common areas and maintaining the financial health of a homeowners’ association (HOA), the duties of a board of directors are endless.
+With so many responsibilities, volunteering on your HOA board can quickly become a full-time job, so working efficiently and effectively is a top priority.
+The best way your board can achieve more in less time is to look at your governing documents, your board’s procedures, and your community’s culture and reevaluate the processes and guidelines that are outdated or no longer hold operational value for the association.
 By tackling these five to-dos, you’ll easily simplify your board member duties.

-Governing documents are the foundation and guiding principles of a condominium community, and they include all the responsibilities of a board.
+Governing documents are the foundation and guiding principles of an association, and they include all the responsibilities of a board.
 Fully reviewing the governing documents and ensuring there are no outdated requirements or ambiguous or missing information is key.
 Take note of any unenforceable rules and take steps to remove them.
-Check your bylaws and declaration (and the Condo Act) for what’s needed to change your governing documents, and engage a condominium lawyer where necessary to revise them.
+Check your bylaws and declaration for what’s needed to change your HOA documents, and engage an association attorney to revise them.
 To best gauge if a rule is out of date or not needed, ask yourself if the rule is necessary, fair, and enforceable.
 While this task can take some time, it’ll help offload unnecessary complexity to your work as a board member.

 2. Leverage technology solutions.

-The impact of technology can be felt in almost every industry; however, many condominium communities are reluctant to leverage advanced solutions to improve the way they handle basic functions.
-Providing an online or digital option for communicating or storing meeting minutes and governing documents can not only increase the board’s efficiency, but also lower costs and add convenience for homeowners.
+The impact of technology can be felt in almost every industry; however, many community associations are reluctant to leverage advanced solutions to improve the way they handle basic functions.
+Providing an online or digital option for communicating, paying dues, or storing meeting minutes and governing documents can not only increase the board’s efficiency, but also lower costs and add convenience for homeowners.

 3. Run more effective meetings.